Dhaka Gate: History

-Dhaka gate was among the structures erected by Mir Jumla II in Dhaka according to some popular belief.
+Dhaka Gate was among the structures erected by Mir Jumla II in Dhaka according to some popular belief.
 It was built in Suhrawardy Udyan area which was known as the Bagh-e-Badshahi or the royal garden that time.
 Bagh-e-Badshahi was a large garden area built by Mughals.

 After the reestablishment of Dhaka as the capital of Bengal in 1660 AD, the land area of the new city expanded rapidly.
 The city was expanded during the period of Mir Jumla II, stretching up to Jafarabad in the west, Postagola in the east and Tongi Bridge in the north.

 A residential area was established around the gate that time.
 It was known as Shujatpur and Chishtia.
 During those days, Dhaka was frequently attacked by Magh and Portuguese pirates.
 It is generally believed that the gate was apparently a border of Dhaka and was built to counter the pirates.

 On the other hand, many express their doubt whether the gate was actually built by Mughals or not.
 Renowned archaeologist Ahmad Hasan Dani examined the gate and opined that the gate we see now was built in European manner and does not match the Mughal architecture.
 According to Professor Dani the gate was erected in 1820s, probably on 1825 AD by Charles Dawes.

 Professor Ayesha Begum of the University of Dhaka remarked that the original gate built by Mir Jumla II was probably severely damaged and magistrate Charles Dawes who was renovating the Ramna rebuilt the gate as Ramna Gate.

 This gate was partly demolished when the British rulers started to build various buildings adjacent to the Suhrawardy Udyan area from 1905.
 The current one was erected by Lieutenant General Muhammad Azam Khan, a Martial Law Governor of East Pakistan, which too may have been relocated to its present position while widening the road.

+Dhaka South City Corporation planned to renovate the Dhaka Gate to the design of archeology expert and professor Abu Sayeed M Ahmed to bring it back to its original state.
+Its renovation started on 24 May 2023.
+The renovation work is underway by 12 craftsmen at a cost of ৳7 million.
+Granite seats have been installed in the gate area for the visitors to sit and Bibi Mariam Cannon kept in Osmani Park has been installed near this gate.
+The renovation work ended on 24th January, 2024.
+It is now open to visitors at all hours.